Timeless Vinyl Siding Colors That Never Go Out of Style

 Mid-Tone Gray

-Mid-tone gray, such as Harvard Slate, has been the top-selling vinyl siding color for years at Westlake Royal Building Products, according to Chris Johnson, director of product and marketing.
+According to Johnson, Harvard Slate is a mid-tone gray that has been the top-selling vinyl siding color at Westlake RBP for years.
 Why?
 It’s flexible enough to complement traditional and contemporary home designs.

 “As a mid-tone gray, it has shown itself to be a popular color and works well with other accents,” Johnson says.
 “Even as the trends change, a mid-tone gray will maintain its classic appeal.”
 Here, find out if you can paint vinyl siding.